CNN TV

 But when the Spaniard’s haul of titles across Europe is examined it begs the question, why not?
 And when a list of viable and available candidates is also surveyed, who else?

 Chelsea’s Russian owner Roman Abramovich may dream of luring Josep Guardiola, the architect of Barcelona’s recent dominance of European football, to Stamford Bridge, but the Catalan is intent on completing his year-long soccer sabbatical.
-Read the rest of this entry »
+FULL POST

 So here we go again.
 Another manager bites the dust at Stamford Bridge.
 Even considering Roman Abramovich’s record when it comes to sacking managers, I have to say I was very surprised he dropped the axe on Roberto Di Matteo.